Paul-Borisov/nextjs-rest-to-graphql-adapter-on-page-router/README.md

 # REST to GraphQL Adapter web app with dynamic plug-and-play data sources and GraphQL Playground for testing queries

-Developers have been using REST API for years to work with backend data.
-However, GraphQL becomes more popular in diverse headless CMS engines because of more convenient data query options.
+Developers have been using REST APIs for years to interact with backend data.
+However, GraphQL is becoming increasingly popular in various headless CMS engines due to its more flexible and convenient data querying options.

-This adapter web app allows you to transform your existing REST API endpoints to GraphQL entities automatically and expose them for GraphQL queries with filters, selections of fields, dynamic variables and free text search.
+This web app provides automatic transformation of REST API endpoints into GraphQL schema entities, making them available for regular GraphQL queries with filters, field selections, dynamic variables, and free-text search.
+The app supports preconfigured "plug-and-play" REST API endpoints as well as dynamic REST data sources.

 # Screenshots